-3.2.
-Related work
+3.3 Related work

-Other efforts on CI include [10, 11], which employ optical elements to perform transform coding of multispectral images.
-These designs obtain sampled outputs that correspond to coded information of interest, such as the wavelength of a given light signal or the transform coefficients in a basis of interest.
-The elegant hardware designed for these purposes uses concepts that include optical projections, group testing [9], and signal inference.
-Two notable previous DMD-driven applications involve confocal microscopy [12] and micro-optoelectromechanical (MOEM) systems [13].
-For more related work, see the references in [4].
+Other efforts on CI include [12, 13], which employ optical elements to perform transform coding of multispectral images.
+The elegant hardware designed for these purposes uses concepts that include optical projections, group testing [11], and signal inference.
+Two notable previous DMD-driven applications involve confocal microscopy [14] and microoptoelectromechanical (MOEM) systems [15].
+For more about related work, see [4].

-4. EXPERIMENTAL RESULTS
+4 EXPERIMENTAL RESULTS

-4.1.
-Imaging results
+4.1 Still image acquisition

 For our imaging experiment, we displayed a printout of the letter "R" in front of the camera; Figure 2(a) shows the printout.
+For acquisition and reconstruction, we use an imaging resolution of N = $64 \times 64 = 4096$ .
 Since our test image is piecewise constant (with sharp edges) it can be sparsely represented in the wavelet domain.
 Figures 2(b) and 2(c) show the best K-term Haar wavelet approximation of the idealized image in Figure 2(a) with K = 205 and 409, respectively.
-Using M = 819 and 1600 measurements (roughly $4 \times$ the K used in (b) and (c)), we reconstructed the images shown in Figures 2(e) and 2(f) using OMP [8].
-This preliminary experiment confirms the feasibility of the CI approach; we are currently working to resolve
+Using M = 819 and 1,638 measurements (roughly $4 \times$ the K used in (b) and (c)), we reconstructed the images shown in Figures 2(e) and 2(f) using the Dantzig Selector [16], a robust scheme for CS reconstruction.
+This preliminary experiment confirms the feasibility of the CI approach; we are currently working to resolve minor calibration and noise issues to improve the reconstruction quality.